-The division State Police may enter into cooperative agreements with public or private agencies or entities to provide a service or facility associated with the administration of the DNA database and databank.
-In the event the division enters into any agreements for the purposes of:

-(1) Testing of qualified arrestee or qualified offender samples for CODIS; (2) criminal paternity cases; (3) criminal casework; or (4) identification of human remains, it shall first attempt to contract with the Marshall University Forensic Science Center for such the service or services.
+The division may enter into cooperative agreements with public or private agencies or entities to provide a service or facility associated with the administration of the DNA database and databank.
+In the event the division enters into any agreements for the purposes of: (1) Testing of qualified arrestee or qualified offender samples for CODIS; (2) criminal paternity cases; (3) criminal casework; or (4) identification of human remains, it shall first attempt to contract with the Marshall University Forensic Science Center for such the service or services.

 §15-2B-6.
-DNA sample required for DNA analysis upon a felony conviction; DNA sample required for certain prisoners arrestees.
+DNA sample required for DNA analysis upon conviction; DNA sample required for certain prisoners.

-- (a) A qualified arrestee 18 years of age or older, taken into custody by an arresting authority for a felony crime of violence against the person, burglary, or a felony offense where the victim was a minor child, as those terms are defined in §61-3-11 and §62-12-13 of this code, shall submit to a DNA sample collection at the direction of the arresting authority.
-The DNA sample may be used only for DNA analysis as authorized by this article. - (a) (b) Any Every person convicted of an offense described in §61-2-1, §61-2-4, §61-2-7, §61-2-9, §61-2-9a (when that offense constitutes a felony), §61-2-10, §61-2-10a, §61-2-10b, §61-2-12, §61-2-14, or §61-2-14a of this code, or §61-8-12 of this code (when that offense constitutes a felony), a felony offense shall provide a DNA sample to be used for DNA analysis as described in authorized by this article.
-Further, any person convicted of any offense described in §61-8B-1 et seq. of this code or §61-8D-1 et seq. of this code shall provide a DNA sample to be used for DNA analysis as authorized by this article.

-(b) (c) Any person presently incarcerated imprisoned in a state correctional facility or in jail in this state after conviction of any offense listed in this section a felony shall provide a DNA sample to be used for purposes of DNA analysis as described in authorized by this article.
+- (a) Any qualified arrestee who is 18 years of age or older and is arrested by an arresting authority shall submit to a DNA sample collection during the intake process.
+The DNA sample shall be used for DNA analysis as described in this article. - (a) (b) Any person convicted of an offense described in §61-2-1, §61-2-4, §61-2-7, §61-2-9, §61-2-9a (when that offense constitutes a felony), §61-2-10, §61-2-10a, §61-2-10b, §61-2-12, §61-2-14, or §61-2-14a of this code, or §61-8-12 of this code (when that offense constitutes a felony), a felony offense shall provide a DNA sample to be used for DNA analysis as described in this article.
+Further, any person convicted of any offense described in §61-8B-1 et seq. of this code or §61-8D-1 et seq. of this code shall provide a DNA sample to be used for DNA analysis as described in this article. - (b) (c) Any person presently incarcerated imprisoned in a state correctional facility or in jail in this state after conviction of any offense listed in this section shall provide a DNA sample to be used for purposes of DNA analysis as described in this article.